 Make any additional decisions that are needed after your detailed concept refinement and implement (as a team) your final design.
-Within reason and project constraints, work towards a looks-like, works-like, as to be manufactured prototype.
+Within reason and project constraints, work towards a looks-like, works-like, as to be fabricated prototype.
 Regardless, be sure that the prototype realistically portrays the intended user experience.

 While there are many aspects to the final implementation, it is hoped that you will obtain practice in finishing and detailing techniques needed to create an elegantly crafted prototype that reflects well-integrated, high-quality engineering and industrial/user-centric design.